 Cannabis in the Workplace FAQs

-This page provides answers to frequently asked questions about cannabis law as it relates to local government employers and employees in Washington State.
+This page provides answers to some of the common and frequently asked questions we have received regarding cannabis (marijuana) law as it relates to local government employers and employees in Washington State.

-For more information on cannabis regulation generally, see our page on Cannabis (Marijuana) Regulation.
+For more information on cannabis regulation generally, see our page on Cannabis Regulation.

 Can employers prohibit cannabis use during work hours?